nicbou/nicolasbouliane.com/content/blog/travel-tips.md

 Remember that a trip is a vacation.
 Allow yourself to sleep in and to linger in nice places with a good book.
 Indulge in idleness and small rituals; no one is judging you.

 Speaking of judgement, go easy on social media.
 Be there, have a good time, and don't worry about proving it.

-When things go south and a rift grows between reality and the carefully curated narrative you put out, you might feel as if you're failing to live up to your own standards.
+When things go south and a rift grows between reality and the carefully curated narrative you put out, you might feel as if you're failing to live up to your social media image.
 It's not a good place to be in, and it can be hard to seek help.

 It's hard enough to be a sad, homesick mess with fluids coming out both ends.
-You shouldn't have to keep up with the expectations of your audience on top of it.
+You shouldn't have to keep up with the expectations of your audience on top of that.

 On the other hand, a travel journal is a *fantastic* idea.
 You can capture how a trip feels in the moment with unmatched fidelity.
 It feels good to unwind, and later you can laugh at your misadventures.
 My travel diaries were the inspiration behind the [timeline thing](/projects/timeline).

+On a different note, if you are to spend a significant amount of time with your own thoughts - for example by riding a motorcycle halfway around the world - stay away from ABBA.
+The half-remembered lyrics of *Take A Chance On Me* bouncing around your head for two weeks straight will chip away at your sanity.